dopeboy/do-slackbot-tutorial/part1.md

 ```

 Here, we are printing the payload attached to any POST request that comes our way.
 (Note - I'm using `settings.DEBUG` to determine whether to print and `print()` to perform the actual printing; you may choose to use your own logger to simplify.
-Also, I'm allowing _anyone_ to POST us because of the lax permissions.
+Also, I'm allowing _anyone_ to POST to us because of the lax permissions.
 In part II, we'll tighten this up).

 Next, let's configure our `urls.py` to take notice of our new view.
 In `piedpiper/urls.py`, add the following up top: